IBM-Cloud/ansible-collection-ibm/docs/ibm_is_lb_listener.rst

     Listener will forward proxy protocol

+  port_max (False, int, None)
+    The inclusive upper bound of the range of ports used by this listener.
+Only load balancers in the `network` family support more than one port per listener

+  protocol (True, str, None)
+    (Required for new resource) Loadbalancer protocol

+  default_pool (False, str, None)
+    Loadbalancer default pool info

   https_redirect_uri (False, str, None)
     Target URI where traffic will be redirected

+  https_redirect_listener (False, str, None)
+    ID of the listener that will be set as http redirect target

   id (False, str, None)